 Signs and Symptoms

-Gallstones commonly present with following signs and symptoms
+Gallstones commonly present with the following signs and symptoms:

 - Sudden pain in the upper right portion of the abdomen, which may intensify

-- Sudden pain in the centre of the abdomen
+- Sudden pain in the center of the abdomen

 - Pain between the shoulder blades